Coronavirus Forces Change for Sales and Traders Working from Home

 Key risk and performance metrics should be timely, easy to collate across disparate systems and subsequently made available in the best possible way to users

 Elimination of sequential file sharing and increasing the ability to work on the same documents in parallel

-On screen charts that colleagues used to walk over to view, now need to be accessible, more self-explanatory and intuitive
+On-screen charts that colleagues used to walk over to view, now need to be accessible, more self-explanatory and intuitive

-With a thriving capital markets fintech ecosystem, vendors like ipushpull, Symphony, ChartIQ, Adaptable Tools, Openfin and Greenkey not only interoperate between each other but also provide the tools to streamline workflow more efficiently for sales and traders working at home.
+With a thriving capital markets fintech ecosystem, vendors like ipushpull, Symphony, ChartIQ, Adaptable Tools, Openfin and Greenkey not only interoperate with each other but also provide the tools to streamline workflow more efficiently for sales and traders working at home.

 One UK investment bank that has embraced the fintech ecosystem has seen a significant increase in price requests from digital channels, further reinforcing investment to ramp up more digital initiatives.
 Technology is very much providing an edge in this current climate.

-During this time ipushpull has seen significant increase in adoption.
-The platform makes it simple to connect, share and automate workflow between data, applications and people in real-time.
+During this time ipushpull has seen a significant increase in adoption.
+The platform makes it simple to connect, share and automate workflow between data, applications and people in real time.
 Ease of collaboration, the clarity of information and how it is displayed all become critical.
 As face-to-face contact has diminished live data, sharing across differing groups of teams and systems becomes paramount to future remote working success, all whilst retaining the monitoring and audit controls necessary for regulated institutions.